-5 The advisor contractually agrees to waive a portion of its management fee and/or reimburse expenses for the fund and certain other John Hancock funds according to an asset level breakpoint schedule that is based on the aggregate net assets of all the funds participating in the waiver or reimbursement.
+- 1 "Service plan fee" has been restated to reflect maximum allowable fees. - 2 The advisor contractually agrees to waive a portion of its management fee and/or reimburse expenses for the fund and certain other John Hancock funds according to an asset level breakpoint schedule that is based on the aggregate net assets of all the funds participating in the waiver or reimbursement.
 This waiver is allocated proportionally among the participating funds.
 During its most recent fiscal year, the fund's reimbursement amounted to 0.01% of the fund's average daily net assets.
-This agreement expires on July 31, 2022, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time.

-6 The distributor contractually agrees to limit its Rule 12b-1 fees for Class R4 shares to 0.15%.
+This agreement expires on July 31, 2022, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time. - 3 The distributor contractually agrees to limit its Rule 12b-1 fees for Class R4 shares to 0.15%.
 This agreement expires on December 31, 2021, unless renewed by mutual agreement of the fund and the distributor based upon a determination that this is appropriate under the circumstances at that time.